 - 1 tablespoon of unheated olive oil.

 It is also important to reduce overall fat consumption.
-The only types of fat that can be consumed, although in very small quantities, are polyunsaturated, monounsaturated, and omega 3 fats.
+The only types of fat that can be consumed are polyunsaturated, monounsaturated, and omega 3 fats and even these should be consumed in small quantities.
 Some examples of foods with these types of fat include: olive oil; nuts such as peanuts, walnuts, almonds; and fish such as salmon, trout, sardines, or mackerel.

 Foods you should avoid